 Children and young people with Speech, Language and Communication Needs (SLCN) have difficulty in communicating with others.
+The profile for each child with SLCN is different and their needs change over time.
 Children with ASD, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
 They may also have difficulties with language, communication and imagination, which can impact on how they relate to others.